hashicorp/terraform-provider-aws/website/docs/r/finspace_kx_environment.html.markdown

 ### attachment_network_acl_configuration

-The network access control list (ACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
+The network access control list (ACL) is an optional layer of security for VPCs that acts as a firewall for controlling traffic in and out of one or more subnets.
 The entry is a set of numbered ingress and egress rules that determine whether a packet should be allowed in or out of a subnet associated with the ACL.
-We process the entries in the ACL according to the rule numbers, in ascending order.
-The attachment_network_acl_configuration block supports the following arguments:
+Entries in the ACL are processed according to the rule numbers, in ascending order.
+The `attachment_network_acl_configuration` block supports the following arguments:

+* `cidr_block` - (Required) The IPv4 network range to allow or deny, in CIDR notation.
+The specified CIDR block is modified to its canonical form.
+For example, `100.68.0.18/18` will be converted to `100.68.0.0/18`.
+* `protocol` - (Required) Protocol number.
+A value of `1` means all the protocols.
+* `rule_action` - (Required) Indicates whether to `allow` or `deny` the traffic that matches the rule.
 * `rule_number` - (Required) Rule number for the entry.
 All the network ACL entries are processed in ascending order by rule number.
-* `protocol` - (Required) Protocol number.
-A value of 1 means all the protocols
-* `rule_action` - (Required) Indicates whether to `allow` or `deny` the traffic that matches the rule.
-* `cidr_block` - (Required) The IPv4 network range to allow or deny, in CIDR notation.
-For example, `172.16.0.0/24`.
-We modify the specified CIDR block to its canonical form.
-For example, if you specify `100.68.0.18/18`, we modify it to `100.68.0.0/18`.
+* `icmp_type_code` - (Optional) Defines the ICMP protocol that consists of the ICMP type and code.
+Defined below.
 * `port_range` - (Optional) Range of ports the rule applies to.
 Defined below.
-* `icmpTypeCode` - (Optional) Defines the ICMP protocol that consists of the ICMP type and code.

 ### port_range

-The range of ports the rule applies to (between 0 and 65535).
-The port_range block supports the following arguments:
+The range of ports the rule applies to (between `0` and `65535`).
+The `port_range` block supports the following arguments:

 * `from` - (Required) First port in the range.
 * `to` - (Required) Last port in the range.

-### icmpTypeCode
+### icmp_type_code

-Defines the ICMP protocol that consists of the ICMP type and code.The icmpTypeCode block supports the following arguments:
+Defines the ICMP protocol that consists of the ICMP type and code.
+The `icmp_type_code` block supports the following arguments:

 * `code` - (Required) ICMP code.
-A value of -1 means all codes for the specified ICMP type.
+A value of `-1` means all codes for the specified ICMP type.
 * `type` - (Required) ICMP type.
-A value of -1 means all types.
+A value of `-1` means all types.

 ## Attribute Reference